-Varenyky is the name of a trojan which operates as a spambot.
-It is known that this malicious software, if installed, records victim's screen when a website containing adult content (like pornography) is being visited.
-Same applies to some pages with keywords related to sex.
+Varenyky is a trojan which operates as a spambot.
+If installed, this malicious software records victims' screens when they visit websites containing adult content (such as pornography).
+The same applies to some web pages with keywords relating to sex.
 Research shows that Varenyky mostly targets people who live in France.

 |Threat Type||Trojan, Spambot, Screen recorder|

 |Hoax||Cyber criminals send emails that supposedly contain an invoice or bill.|

 |Detection Names (53949248_facture-1.doc)||Arcabit (Trojan.Generic.D276ECFE), BitDefender (Trojan.GenericKD.41348350), ESET-NOD32 (VBA/TrojanDownloader.Agent.OAW), Kaspersky (HEUR:Trojan-Downloader.MSOffice.SLoad.gen), Full List (VirusTotal)|

 |Payload||Varenyky might be used to install WebBrowserPassView or Mail PassView tools that can be used to steal passwords.|